This article covers:

 And if there are any problems with your backlog before development starts, now’s the time to fix them.
 Make sure they don’t come back later as surprises for developers or customers.

 Who Should Be Involved in Backlog Grooming?

-A product owner should always be present in backlog grooming, but ideally, you would also bring together the following team members to ensure all perspectives are represented:
+A product owner should always be present in backlog grooming.
+But you would also bring together the following team members to ensure all perspectives get represented:

 - Product management